Why can't we talk about our better alternatives?3 min read

 Regulators apply strict tobacco control regulations on the marketing and selling of cigarettes, which we agree is the right thing to do.
 However, many of these regulations treat all tobacco products and e-cigarettes the same.
 In fact, in most cases, the current regulatory framework was drawn up before e-cigarettes or other alternatives were even invented and therefore should to be adapted to incorporate these innovative technologies.

-We believe that if regulators treated e-cigarettes and heated tobacco products differently to cigarettes, it could dramatically decrease the number of smokers globally.
+We believe that if regulators treated e-cigarettes and heated tobacco products differently to cigarettes, it could dramatically reduce the number of smokers globally.
 There is a lot of misinformation about e-cigarettes and heated tobacco products today.
 Many governments consider these alternatives in the same risk profile as cigarettes.
 Some have even banned the sale of these alternatives outright, while cigarettes continue to be sold.

 We offer e-cigarettes and heated tobacco products as part of our growing smoke-free portfolio.
 These products allow adult smokers to enjoy the flavors and ritual of smoking, with significantly less of the harmful chemicals compared to cigarette smoke.